Nurturing a culture of trust

 (Formula for calculation of executive bonuses)

-・Amount of bonuses = Base amount by position (fixed remuneration per month) × Performance coefficient (0 to 6.8)
+・Amount of bonus = Standard amount based on position × Performance coefficient (0 to 8.4) + Director’s allowance

 *Bonuses are determined based on the position of each Director at the end of the fiscal year under review and paid annually, generally after the Ordinary General Meeting of Shareholders held in June.